Venalex

-Venalex is a micronized purified flavenoid fraction (MPFF).
+Venalex is a dietary supplement micronized purified flavenoid fraction (MPFF).
 It is a vegan, gluten-free nutritional supplement.

 Medical uses

 Venalex is used to treat chronic functional or structural venous insufficiency of the lower limbs.

 No results of clinical trials have been published.
 Venalex is not currently approved by the FDA.

 Components

 Active ingredients

 Venalex is made with a 9-1 ratio of diosmin and hesperidin.